buildtesters/buildtest/docs/getting_started.rst

 schema type. buildspecs that pass validation will be displayed on screen. buildtest will report all invalid buildspecs in a text file for you to review.

-buildtest will cache the results in **var/buildspec.cache** so subsequent runs to ``buildtest buildspec find`` will be much faster since we read from cache.
+buildtest will cache the results in **var/buildspec-cache.json** so subsequent runs to ``buildtest buildspec find`` will be much faster since we read from cache.
+If you make changes to buildspec you may want to rebuild cache using ``buildtest buildspec find --clear``.

 Viewing Buildspecs
 ~~~~~~~~~~~~~~~~~~~~